oclyke/driver-KEL103/README.md

 supporting software / resources for the Korad KEL103 electronic load

 # factory-provided software
 the KEL103 comes with accessories including a CD with some windows software.
-Korad has [hosted these files here](http://www.koradtechnology.com/companyfile/19.html). to be safe this repo includes a copy of these files in ````korad/cd.zip```.
+Korad has [hosted these files here](http://www.koradtechnology.com/companyfile/19.html).

+another copy of these files is available at [cdn.subluminal.li/third-party/korad/kel103/cd.zip](https://cdn.subluminal.li/third-party/korad/kel103/cd.zip)

 noteworthy components of the software package